-In August 2022, the Company entered into an agreement to purchase100% of the membership interests in Allgreens Dispensary, LLC (the "Allgreens Agreement"), a conditional adult-use cannabis dispensary license in Illinois for \$2,250,000 of cash.
+In August 2022, the Company entered into an agreement to purchase 100% of the membership interests in Allgreens Dispensary, LLC (the "Allgreens Agreement"), a conditional adult-use cannabis dispensary license in Illinois for \$2.25 million of cash.
 Completion of the acquisition is dependent upon certain conditions, including resolution of any remaining legal challenges affecting nearly 200 social equity dispensary licenses, and regulatory approval of the acquisition.
-Once the acquisition is complete, which the Company expects to occur in 2023, the Company will have five adult-use dispensaries operating in Illinois.
+If the closing conditions are met and the acquisition is completed, the Company will have five adult-use dispensaries operating in Illinois.
+While the Company believes this may still occur in 2023, it is quite possible that the closing date may not occur until 2024.
+For the interim period until the acquisition is completed, the Company has entered into a management agreement with Allgreens, with the management fees calculated as a percentage of Allgreens' revenue.
+In connection with this agreement, the Company recorded expenses related to Allgreens aggregating \$0.1 million for both the three and nine months ended September 30, 2023 as a component of Investments, net of current portion (see Note 7).

-Under the Allgreens Agreement, the Company has made payments aggregating \$0.5 million to the Allgreens members, with additional cash payments aggregating \$1,750,000 to be made as specific milestones are reached.
-The Company will issue promissory notes for the final payment of \$1.0 million, which is due at closing (the "Allgreens Notes").
-The Allgreens Notes will mature one year from the date the dispensary may begin operating.
+Pursuant to the Allgreens Agreement, as of September 30, 2023 the Company had made payments aggregating \$0.5 million to the Allgreens members, with additional cash payments aggregating \$1.75 million to be made as specific milestones are reached.
+Additionally, the Company made a cash payment of \$875,000 to the Allgreens members in October 2023.
+The Company will issue promissory notes for the final payment of \$1.0 million, which will be issued at closing (the "Allgreens Notes").
+The Allgreens Notes will mature one year from the date the dispensary is permitted to commence operations.

-Robust Missouri Process and Manufacturing 1, LLC ("Robust")
+Robust Missouri Process and Manufacturing, LLC ("Robust")

-In September 2022, the Company entered into an agreement to acquire 100% of the membership interests in Robust Missouri Processing and Manufacturing 1, LLC (the "Robust Agreement"), a Missouri wholesale and cultivator, for \$0.7 million of cash.
-Completion of the acquisition is dependent upon obtaining all requisite approvals from the Missouri Department of Health and Senior Services, which is expected to occur in 2023.
-Under the Robust Agreement, the Company made an initial advance payment of \$350,000 to the Robust members, with an additional payment of \$350,000 to be made at closing.
+In September 2022, the Company entered into an agreement to acquire100% of the membership interests in Robust Missouri Processing and Manufacturing 1, LLC (the "Robust Agreement"), a Missouri wholesale and cultivator, for \$0.7 million of cash.
+Completion of the acquisition is dependent upon obtaining all requisite approvals from the Missouri Department of Health and Senior Services.
+While the Company believes this may still occur in 2023, it is quite possible that the closing date may not occur until 2024.
+Pursuant to the Robust Agreement, the Company has made an initial advance payment of \$350,000 to the Robust members, with an additional payment of \$350,000 to be made at closing.

-(3) (LOSS) EARNINGS PER SHARE
+(3) EARNINGS (LOSS) PER SHARE

-Basic earnings per share is computed by dividing net income by the weighted average number of shares outstanding during the period.
+Basic earnings (loss) per share is computed by dividing net income (loss) by the weighted average number of shares outstanding during the period.
 For periods in which the Company reports net income, diluted net income per share is determined by using the weighted average number of common and dilutive common equivalent shares outstanding during the period, unless the effect is antidilutive.

-The number of shares used to compute net (loss) earnings per share were as follows (in thousands):
+The number of shares used to compute earnings (loss) per share were as follows (in thousands):